garrigue/labltk/examples_labltk/README.md

-# Some examples for LablTk.
+# Some examples for LablTk

 They are written in classic mode, except testris.ml which uses label commutation.